kaaproject/kaa/doc/Programming-guide/Your-first-Kaa-application/index.md

 <div class="tab-content">
 <div id="run-c" class="tab-pane fade in active" markdown="1" >

-To launch C application next steps should be performed.
+To launch your C application:

 1. Rebuild application with decreased log level.
-That reduces a mess that can appear when debug logs are enabled.
+This will clean up the mess that can occur when debug logs are enabled.

         cd build
         cmake -DKAA_MAX_LOG_LEVEL=3 ..